 The Silent Zero for voice & 11 instruments;

 Synthasia for clarinet, oboe & tape;

 Soliloquy from the Insanity of Mary Girard for soprano & 5 instruments

 Prelude to the Insanity of Mary Girard for soprano & 11 instruments

 Prelude to a Vision, a tape piece for voice, flute, clarinet and electronics that served as a prelude to the play, The Insanity of Mary Girard by Lanie Robertson.
 Commissioned by the Trans– Atlantic Theatre Company for its performances at the Edinburgh Festival other European performances.

-He has many interests that support and inform his professional life.
-He has read extensively with an emphasis on cultural studies, history and novels; He is an inveterate listener to the world’s music and enjoys a variety of musical styles, forms and languages; He is a wine enthusiast, attends wine tasting events and belongs to wine clubs; He is an accomplished athlete having transferred skills learned playing baseball to handball and competed at regional tournaments whenever possible; maintains a regular weight-training regimen; swims and cross-country skis.
-He is married to Laurel Wyckoff, the former Assistant Secretary for the Office of Cultural Development and State Historic Preservation Officer, Department of Culture, Recreation and Tourism for the state of Louisiana.
-An accomplished flutist, she performed with the Relâche ensemble for 18 years as well as with orchestras and chamber groups over a 25 year performing and recording career.
+I have many interests that support and inform my professional life.
+I read extensively with an emphasis on cultural studies, history and novels; I am an inveterate listener to the world’s music and enjoy a variety of musical styles, forms and languages; I am a wine enthusiast, attend wine tasting events and belong to wine clubs; I am an accomplished athlete having transferred skills learned playing baseball to handball; have competed at regional tournaments whenever possible; maintain a regular weight-training regimen; swim and cross-country ski.
+I am married to Laurel Wyckoff who is the former Assistant Secretary for the Office of Cultural Development and State Historic Preservation Officer, Department of Culture, Recreation and Tourism for the state of Louisiana.
+An accomplished flutist, she performed with the Relâche ensemble for 18 years as well as with orchestras and chamber groups over a twenty-five year performing and recording career.
 She is currently the Education and Outreach Director for KNME Public Television in New Mexico.
-Joseph is currently working on a book, a fictional portrait of the late pianist, Bill Evans.
+I am currently working on a book based on a fictional life of the late pianist, Bill Evans.